Ash: A Secret History

-Ash: A Secret History is a fantasy novel by British author Mary Gentle, published in 2000.
-Set in the 15th century, the novel blends elements of fantasy, alternative history, and secret history.
-In the United States, it was published in four paperback volumes: A Secret History (in 1999), Carthage Ascendant, Wild Machines, and Lost Burgundy (all in 2000).
+Ash: A Secret History is a historical fantasy novel by British author Mary Gentle first published in 2000.
+Set in the 15th century, the novel blends alternative history, and secret history, positing a "true" history of the world.
+In the United States, due to its length the novel was published in four paperback volumes: A Secret History (in 1999), Carthage Ascendant, Wild Machines, and Lost Burgundy (all in 2000).

 Plot summary

 Framing device

 The novel employs a framing device which claims that it is a work of scholarship, a translation of texts from the Late Middle Ages.
 The novel maintains a parallel narrative consisting of the emails between the historian writing the book and his publisher.
 Initially the author believes that the narrative is simply an embellished and romanticized account of actual events, but as the book goes on he begins to find evidence that the more fantastical claims in the book are true and begins to doubt reality around him.
 Throughout the novel, elements of fantasy and alternative history become more prominent such as golems, an alternative version of Carthage, and even an alternative Jesus Christ, referred to as "green Christ" and depicted attached to a tree rather than a cross.